-Book by Washington Irving in 1837 helped reveal natural resources of Far West.
+A popular 1837 book by Washington Irving helped reveal natural resources of the Far West.

 Tales of a Wyoming “tar spring” convinced the experienced Pennsylvania oilfield explorer Mike Murphy to drill a shallow well in 1883.
 He sold his oil to Union Pacific to lubricate train axles.
 Others would follow in the search for Wyoming oilfields.